2 Possible Fixes for Mail SMTP Sending Errors in Mac OS X

 If you’re still experiencing Mail problems with stuck outbound messages and SMTP server errors, move to the next trick.

-2: Fix Outbound Email SMTP Failures in Mail App Manually
+2: Fix Outbound Email SMTP Failures in Mail App Manually on Mac

 The above trick should do the job and resolve your issues, but if you have confirmed the login and password are set and accurate and still find yourself still struggling with Mail app failing to send emails and your outbox filling up with unsent email, another possible solution was found by an Apple support forums user.
 Note that this is modifying the email account to allow for insecure authentication, which is potentially a security risk, making this an unacceptable solution for some users.
 If this is due to a bug in OS X Yosemite Mail app, a fix will likely be released to address the issue without having to modify any plist file yourself.
 This is a bit more advanced and you’ll probably want to backup your Mac (or at least the Accounts.plist file) before modifying anything here: